gashimafu/pdf2html/README.md

   (pdf2html-install)

 ## effect
- When you open pdf file in local or internet, you will view the html converted one.
+ when you open pdf file in local or internet, you will view the html converted one.

 ## reason for making